ZDietz28/markdownexample1/README.md

   - [Play Video Games](#video-game-menu)
   - [Don't Play Video Games](#dont-play)

+# You Are Captain America

+Loki uses his staff to mind control the President and Vice President.
+They announce that they are resigning their roles and that Loki is the new President.
+Do you [move to Canada](#move-to-canada) or [go to the White House to fight Loki](#go-to-the-white-house)?

 # Try To Stay Awake During Class

 You're really sleepy, but you manage to stay awake.